wl4715/meraki_mission/README.md

 **Option 2**

-Write a script to verify that the config correctly matches the desired one (linked to previous mission of Thousand Eyes) For example, in wifi, many times users configure the wrong AP RF profile, and then they have wifi problems
+Write a script to verify that the config correctly matches the desired one (linked to previous mission of Thousand Eyes)

-For example:
+For example, in wifi, many times users configure the wrong AP RF profile, and then they have wifi problems.
+Template we could use:
 - https://github.com/obrigg/meraki-health-check
 - https://github.com/obrigg/meraki-channel-distribution